gopiraj7411/My-projects/README.md

-# RLJIT_CSE
+# RLJIT_CSE (STUDENT DATABASE MANAGEMENT)

- Hello I'm Gopi, this is the  Web Project on CSE Department,RLJIT [DBMS project] with both admin and user layouts
+ Hello I'm Gopi, this is the  Web Project on Student Database Mangement [DBMS project] with both admin and user layouts

 Installation